Altra Industrial Motion Corp. (AIMC) Shares Down Despite Recent Market Volatility

 AIMC’s Market Performance

-AIMC’s stock has seen a 0.10% increase for the week, with a 0.59% rise in the past month and a 4.55% gain in the past quarter.
-The volatility ratio for the week is 0.19%, and the volatility levels for the past 30 days are at 0.16% for Altra Industrial Motion Corp.
-The simple moving average for the last 20 days is 0.16% for AIMC stock, with a simple moving average of 29.74% for the last 200 days.
+The stock of Altra Industrial Motion Corp.
+(AIMC) has seen a -0.24% decrease in the past week, with a 0.44% rise in the past month, and a 3.60% gain in the past quarter.
+The volatility ratio for the week is 0.13%, and the volatility levels for the past 30 days are at 0.15% for AIMC.
+The simple moving average for the last 20 days is 0.05% for AIMC stock, with a simple moving average of 28.96% for the last 200 days.

 Analysts’ Opinion of AIMC